felipewil/generator-rn-toolbox/generators/assets/README.md

 ## Requirements

 - You need node >= 6 installed (using [NVM](https://github.com/creationix/nvm) is recommended)
-- Install the generator `npm install -g yo generator-rn-toolbox`
+- Install the generator `npm install -g yo generator-rn-toolbox-gv`
 - You need `imagemagick` installed to use this generator.

 On a mac, you can install it with `brew`: